Showing posts sorted by relevance for query gauntlet. Sort by date Show all posts

 But is it any good?

-Graphically, Rambo has a pretty place to covertly explore - perhaps too loud and colourful?
+Graphically, Rambo has a pretty place to covertly explore - perhaps a little too brash and colourful?
 There is no scrolling, which is a shame, but this might actually give a close and more confined feeling - which I prefer.
-I love the sprites and their movements reminding me of a certain WWII shooter!!
-Music is gorgeous and suits the gameplay.
+I love the sprites, and their movements remind me of a certain WWII shooter!!
+The music is gorgeous and suits the gameplay.

 I understand why Rambo III failed to capture the hearts of most reviewers back in the day.
-It's Marmite so you'll either love or hate it but I think it's a belting game albeit with the niggles mentioned above.
-It's not Gauntlet so use a stealthy approach and prepare thyself to spend many hours sneaking about and mapping the level.
+It's Marmite so you will either love or hate it but, I think, it's a belting game albeit with the niggles mentioned above.
+It's not Gauntlet so remember that.
+Use a stealthy approach and prepare thyself to spend many hours sneaking about and mapping the level.

-Tear your shirt off and grab Rambo 3 on floppy from either Stonish or Old Games Finder (Automation #47).
-And for those weirdos who don't enjoy making their own maps: Speccy Screenshot Maps / Hall Of Light.
+Tear your shirt off and grab Rambo 3 from Atarilegend or Old Games Finder (Automation #47).

 The back of the box is absolutely awesome.
 Gotta love Sly!!